 If you do not request a DMV Administrative Review hearing within the ten-day time frame — your driver’s license will be suspended on the eleventh day.
 This can cause major interruptions in your personal and work life and could even get you fired if you can’t get to work.

 Contact the Law Office of Clearwater DUI Lawyer Dean Tsourakis

 If you have been arrested for DUI, consulting with an experienced legal professional is a smart decision.
 Unfortunately, it is quite easy to get a DUI in Florida.
-Even if you don’t feel impaired, your blood alcohol level could be above the limit (your size, metabolism, how strong the drinks are, and how quickly you consumed the drinks all matters).
-But know it is in your best interest to not go it alone.
+Even if you don’t feel impaired, your blood alcohol level could be above the limit (your size, metabolism, how strong the drinks are, and how quickly you consumed the drinks all matter).
+Know it is in your best interest to not go it alone.

 Dean Tsourakis is an aggressive criminal defense attorney and works diligently to get the best possible outcomes for his clients who have been arrested for DUI.
-Most people are not familiar with the complex processes, laws, and demands of the justice system and having an experienced Clearwater DUI lawyer could make a huge difference in regards to punishments such as fines, jail time, and whether or not your license could be suspended.
+Most people are not familiar with the justice system’s complex processes, laws, and demands, and having an experienced Clearwater DUI lawyer could make a huge difference in punishments such as fines, jail time, and whether or not your license could be suspended.

 Contact the law office of Dean Tsourakis today to set up a free, confidential consultation.
 Whether it is your first offense or not, a conviction for DUI equals very serious consequences, and he is here to help.
 When the future is unclear, taking advantage of a free consultation can give you the confidence and support you need to make the most of a difficult situation.
 Do not try to handle the situation yourself.
 You need an excellent lawyer to manage the case.on Sep 18, 2019